alexzorin/ngx-acme-poc/README.md

   Significantly, this would need to be done in a way that does not block the nginx event loop, doesn't use threads, and is coordinated between nginx workers.

-  The runtime state of the ACME client could be stored in an `ngx_shm_zone_t` with synchroized access.
+  The runtime state of the ACME client could be stored in an `ngx_shm_zone_t` with synchronized access.
 Workers could (randomly, staggered) try to obtain a lock on the client and perform the ACME client's work within the nginx event loop.

   Life would be hard, but not impossible.